ItsLhuis/track-player/docs/introduction.md

 # Introduction to Track Player

-Welcome to **Track Player**, a modular and extensible audio player library designed for modern web applications and potentially beyond.
-This monorepo aims to provide a unified core API for audio playback, with platform-specific implementations.
+Welcome to **Track Player**, a complete audio library designed for building rich music experiences.
+It provides audio playback, playlist management, audio effects, and more, all built upon a unified core API with platform-specific implementations.

 ## Our Vision